-The university website/CMS already has the following measures in place to assist in search engine optimization (SEO) of our site.
+The university website/CMS already has the following measures to assist in search engine optimization (SEO) of our site.

 - Brand Name in Page Title

 "University of Puget Sound" is automatically added to the end of the text entered in the Page Title field (Template tab) that appears at the top of browsers.